amartinsmg/PiCalculator/readme.md

 # Pi

-A &pi; (pi) calculator program in some different languages.
+It's a personal project for a &pi; (pi) calculator program in some different languages.
 It uses the the Gregory-Leibniz series to calculate the irrational number &pi;.

 $\pi = \frac{4}{1} - \frac{4}{3} + \frac{4}{5} - \frac{4}{7} + \frac{4}{9} - \frac{4}{11} + \frac{4}{13} ...$